-An administrative law judge is the officer of the court who presides over proceedings when a Medicare enrollee files an appeal, objecting to a Medicare decision or against a Medicare provider.
+An administrative law judge is the officer of the court who presides over proceedings when a Medicare enrollee files an appeal, objecting to a Medicare decision (including benefit and premium disputes) or against a Medicare provider.

-An adult living care facility is a residential care facility that provides support for Medicare enrollees who can’t live by themselves but who don’t need skilled medical services 24 hours a day.
+An adult living care facility, otherwise known as an assisted living facility, is a residential care facility that provides support people who can’t safely live by themselves but who don’t need skilled medical services 24 hours a day, and thus don’t need to be in a nursing home, where more intensive care is provided.

 An advanced beneficiary notice – also called a “waiver of liability” – is a notice that Medicare providers and suppliers are obligated to give to an Original Medicare enrollee when they find that Medicare does not cover the services the enrollee requests.